FlexConfirmMail/Thunderbird/README.md

 }
 ```

-It will help you to create such an managed storage manifest with exported configs: FlexConfirmMail options => "Development" => Check "Debug mode" => "All Configs" => "Export".
+It will help you to create such an managed storage manifest with exported configs: FlexConfirmMail Stable options => "Development" => Check "Debug mode" => "All Configs" => "Export".
 (Please remind that you should remove `"debug":true` from the managed manifest.)

 ## For Developers